simon-zerisenay/Kmalae.ltd/README.md

 <h3> Ride Request Service: </h3>

 Manages ride requests issued by passengers, storing request details and publishing them for other services.

+This service handles the ride requests issued by the passenger.
+The passenger can request a ride by providing the pickup and drop-off location and desired departure time.
+Then the service stores the request details into the Ride Request Details database and publishes passenger ID and ride request details for other services to use.

+Routers directory of ride request service contains five routes.
+Cancel-ride-request: Users who pose as passengers can cancel the ride, they requested by using this route.
+Create-ride-request: Users can send a ride request to the drivers initially by creating a ride request.
+They need to input their pickup point, destination, and time of departure in order to successfully request for a ride.
+Get-ride-request: Users can see a detailed information about one of their ride requests.
+Get-user-ride-requests: This route is used by users who are using the application as passengers to see the list of rides requests, they made.
+Update-ride-request: Users can use this route to update their ride request i.e (pickup point, destination and time of departure)

 <div align="center">
 <img src="https://github.com/simon-zerisenay/Kmalae.ltd/blob/main/RideRequest.png" align="center" width="480" height="780" alt="redux" />
 	<br/>